 Any of the above could cost your organization a substantial amount of money if the assets were to be compromised or HIPAA compliance was not maintained.
 Once critical data assets have been identified, a complete risk assessment is required to properly assess how to protect the assets.

 Assess your risk

 This risk assessment is composed of several phases.

 - Enterprise-wide: The evaluation begins with evaluating the enterprise as a whole, taking into consideration the sector and any related challenges unique to your organization.

 - Prioritize your risks: The next step is to prioritize your critical risks based on the evaluation and examine how the highest-risk assets could become compromised.
 Remember that not all assets need to be examined with the same lens: some are less critical to the functioning of the organization and stakeholders than others.

 - Control gaps: Once risks have been identified and ranked, the next step is to examine the existing control structure, shoring gaps that may leave your assets open to attack.

-This may seem like a daunting process, so the Cybersecurity Consulting team at Peterson Sullivan is available to help.
-We take a holistic, top-down, risk-based approach to cybersecurity, scalable for your organization and its needs since we know no two organizations are the same.
+This may seem like a daunting process, so the IT Risk team at Peterson Sullivan is available to help.
+We take a holistic, top-down, risk-based approach to cybersecurity, scalable for your company and its needs, since we know no two organizations are the same.
 Peterson Sullivan’s independent assessments give you confidence your controls are working.
-Contact Cody Page today to see which of our services best fit your organization’s needs.
+Contact IT Risk Leader Nick Norton today to see which of our services best fit your organization’s needs.